chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/doombox.md

 ###### UI Concept Redesign

 To accomdate for smaller screens, a lot of blank space has been removed from the design.
+It also features more actions,

 ###### Second version